 - Allow time to find the right property

-However, if you know where to look and are ready to make some compromises about the type of property you can afford it is possible to find a home that will not break the bank and will allow you to take that first step into home ownership.
+However, if you know where to look and are ready to make some compromises about the type of property you can afford, it is possible to find a cheap UK property that will not break the bank and will allow you to take that first step into home ownership or property investment.

-So, if you work in a city but can compromise on commuting time you have a better chance to find a more affordable property.
+If you work in a city but can compromise on commuting time you have a better chance to find a more affordable property in the country.
 Many people come to the conclusion that paying a more modest price is a better option than finding the ideal location.